M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq138"></a>
 **(138) Can you add calendar/contact/tasks/notes management?**

 Calendar, contact, task and note management can better be done by a separate, specialized app.
-Note that FairEmail is a specialized email app, not an office suite.
+Bemærk, at FairEmail er en specialiseret e-mail app, ikke en kontorpakke.

 Also, I prefer to do a few things very well, instead of many things only half.
 Moreover, from a security perspective, it is not a good idea to grant many permissions to a single app.